FIXTradingCommunity/conga/README.md

 ### Presentation Layer

+Two message encodings are provided:

-Messages are encoded in [Simple Binary Encoding](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding), a FIX standard.
+[Simple Binary Encoding](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding), a FIX standard.
 The implementation is very low latency due to its use of native binary data types and deterministic message layouts controlled by templates.

+JSON encoding is conducive to web UI development.
+It is not, however, considered low latency.

 Message framing is performed by [WebSocket protocol](https://tools.ietf.org/html/rfc6455).